Pollis22/JIE-Mastery-Tutor-V2/DEPLOYMENT_GUIDE.md

 ### Current Configuration: **Autoscale Deployment**

 **What it means:**
-- ✅ Automatically scales from 0 to unlimited instances
+- ✅ Automatically scales from 0 to multiple instances based on demand
 - ✅ Supports WebSockets (OpenAI Realtime API works!)
-- ✅ 99.95% uptime SLA
+- ✅ High availability with automatic failover
-- ✅ Pay only for active usage
+- ✅ Pay only for active usage (billed per compute unit + requests)

 ### Expected Performance: